ga-wdi-lessons/porting-sinatra-to-rails/readme.md

 ```ruby
 config.action_controller.permit_all_parameters = true
 ```

-> Evil security risk!!!
-Why is permitting all parameters dangerous?

 ### Run rails server
 Run rails server and test out your site.
 It's not all too much different from Sinatra.
 Except it splits the concerns of routing from controllers, and makes assumptions about what your files are called.